Denver to Rocky Mountain National Park: Day Trip Itinerary & Map

 The drive from Denver to Estes Park via Peak to Peak Hwy is about 95 miles, 2-2.5 hours without any stops.
 It’s about 30 miles longer compared to the shortest route via Boulder and takes about an hour extra.
 So you may be wondering whether Peak to Peak scenic byway is worth it…

-It really depends on what you are planning to do the rest of the day.
-If you are just planning to drive around and see some of the best scenery of the Rockies, then yes, Peak to Peak Hwy is definitely worth it.
-The drive on Colorado’s oldest scenic byway is easy and the landscapes are stunning!
-If, however, you just want to get to the Rocky Mountain National Park from Denver as quickly as possible and beat the crowds for one of the hikes, then it’s better to take the quickest route.
+It really depends on how you plan to spend the rest of your day.
+If you want to take your time and enjoy some of the best scenery in the Rockies, then Peak to Peak Highway is definitely worth it.
+The Colorado’s oldest scenic byway is easy to drive and offers beautiful views along the way.
+However, if you just want to get to Rocky Mountain National Park from Denver as quickly as possible and beat the crowds for a hike, it’s better to take the fastest route.

 TIP: If you are visiting Colorado Rockies in the fall, Peak to Peak Hwy is a must!
 Golden aspen trees along this route make it one of the best places for fall foliage near Denver.